 All McHenry Township Road District employees attend a training program every year on best management practices for storm water pollution prevention.
 Our trucks are calibrated before the start of the winter season to prevent the overuse of salt.

-McHenry Township Road District employs three state licensed employees to ensure chemicals and fertilizers are stored and used in the most responsible way.
+McHenry Township Road District employs two state licensed employees to ensure chemicals and fertilizers are stored and used in the most responsible way.